lindig/fit/README.md

       },
       ...

-# Using FIT
+# Installing FIT

-This is work in progress and has not been published as an official [Opam] package.
-Consider pinning it to make it available in your local Opam installation.
+Version 1.0.1 has been published as an Opam package such that it can be installed from Opam:

+    opam install fit

+You can also pin it directly for access to unpublished changes:

     opam pin add -y git+https://github.com/lindig/fit

-Now it is available:
+Once installed, you can use it:

     $ utop -require fit -require rresult
     utop # open Rresult;;